opengisch/pum-pitch/geopython_2018/PITCHME.md

 ---
 @title[How to manage all this]
-## How to <span class="gold">manage</span> all this?
+## How to <span class="green">manage</span> all this?
 ![ci](assets/images/flyway_logo.png)
 ![ci](assets/images/liquibase.png)

 Note:
 The simplest and safest way to handle these practices is to use a so-called migration tool.
-There are several migration tools available e.g. Flyway-db or Liquibase.
+There are several migration tools available e.g. Flyway-db or Liquibase only to mention 2 of them.

 ---
 @title[PUM]
-## <span class="gold">PUM</span>
+## <span class="green">PUM</span>
 #### Postgres Upgrade Manager

 Note: